-Oak Woodland Impacts: For impacts to oak woodlands, planting density shall be based on recommendations made by a qualified professional and presented in an oak resources technical report.
-Planting density shall be based on the density of impacted oak woodlands, which shall be documented in the oak resources technical report.
+• Oak Woodland Impacts: For impacts to oak woodlands, planting density shall be based on recommendations made by a qualified professionalQualified Professional and presented in an oak resources technical report.
+Planting density shall be based on the density of impacted oak woodlands, which shall be documented in the oak resources technical report and shall be based on the density of impacted oak woodlands.
 Replacement trees shall be regularly monitored and maintained and shall survive for a period of 7 years, calculated from the day of planting.
 Acorns may be used instead of container trees.
 If acorns are used, they shall be planted at a 3:1 ratio as determined by the tree replacement formula.
 The replacement is as follows: